 Graduate Life Skills Workshop

-Fulbright scholars will have the opportunity to meet a broad cross-section of speakers and personalities from the local community.
-Scholars will learn from housing placement counselors and local landlords what the options and challenges of graduate life living arrangements can be.
-Scholars are also given tips on living with a roommate and versed in strategies of conflict resolution.
-Regarding community life outside the classroom, scholars are introduced to the coffee culture of the U.S. as they visit a local coffee house and peruse the free publications (available in most cities) which post announcements on a variety of cultural events.
-A discussion of alternative lifestyles described in the publications is also facilitated.
-Moreover, scholars are made aware of the kinds of organizations and events that are usually found on most American university campuses and discuss ways scholars can get involved with their campus community.
-The class culminates in a graduate student panel of both American and international students (including current Fulbright scholars) who offer the new scholars insight into the American university system.
+Fulbright students will have the opportunity to meet a broad cross-section of speakers and personalities from the local community.
+Students will learn from housing placement counselors what the options and challenges of graduate life living arrangements can be.
+Students are also given tips on living with a roommate and versed in strategies of conflict resolution.
+Sessions will include the topics of health and wellness resources and strategies, as well as safety and security on campus and in the community.
+Additionally, students are made aware of the kinds of organizations and events that are usually found on most American university campuses and discuss ways students can get involved with their campus community.
+The class also includes a graduate student panel of both American and international students who offer the new students insight into the American university system.
 Topics may include gender issues, intercultural communication, and American customs.